sailesh-ramayanam/soochi/react/create-data-pages/question.md

 # Description
-Create a Page which should look similar to an Instagram page.
+Create a landing Page with a clickable button and on clicking the button redirect user to a Page which should look similar to an Instagram pagewith posts visible.
 For demo visit *Sample UI* section

+- Hint : For all the `Redirection or Routing` use `react-router-dom` package

 # Requirements
 ## UI requirements

-1. Landing Page should be the first viewable page when an user enter's your site and it should have a `click` button
+1. `Landing` Page should be the first viewable page when an user enter's your site and it should have a `click` button
-2. PostView Page should have same number of cards as the length of user object data receiving from json-server
+2. `PostView` Page should have same number of cards as the length of user-posts object data receiving from json-server
 3. Your Page should have all the spcified fields visible in the UI
     - name, location, date, image, like button, share icon, number of likes, & description about the post
+4. Display `NotFound` Page when user try to access any other page other than specified pages (Landing Page, PostView Page) and it should have text `Not found page`

 ## Functional requirements